love1095/tokoin-test/README.md

 ## Technologies
 ### Prerequisite
-Spring boot and dependency (dependency management) must be installed.
+- Spring boot(v2.1.9) and dependency (dependency management) must be installed.
+- JDK1.8

 ## How to start project?
 1. Build the project with this command line: ```mvn clean install```

 ## Test Coverage
 - Use ``Mockito`` to coverage unit tests
+- Tests run: 29, Failures: 0, Errors: 0, Skipped: 0

 ## Structure